ikding/website/content/climate_tech/2020-04-26_tackling_climate_change_with_ml_iclr_day_1.rst

     :alt: iclr-conference-logo

-I attended day 1 of ICLR Workshop - `Tackling Climate Change with Machine Learning <https://www.climatechange.ai/ICLR2020_workshop#schedule>`_ remotely on 2020-04-26.
+I attended day 1 (Main workshop) of ICLR Workshop - `Tackling Climate Change with Machine Learning <https://www.climatechange.ai/ICLR2020_workshop#schedule>`_ remotely on 2020-04-26.
 Below are the notes I took from the talks that I attended.
 Day 1 of the conference had a jam-packed schedule, but because of the time zone difference, I was only able to attend a small subset of the talk.

 Panel: intersection of climate change and machine learning